 Since inception, we have incurred significant operating losses.
-Our net loss was \$49.7 million and \$23.3 million for the years ended December 31, 2014 and 2013, respectively.
-As of December 31, 2014, we had an accumulated deficit of \$132.0 million.
-To date, we have financed our operations primarily through private placements and a public offering of our equity securities and through grant revenue.
-Virtually all of our revenue to date has been grant revenue.
+Our net loss was \$50.5 million and \$49.7 million for the years ended December 31, 2015 and 2014, respectively.
+As of December 31, 2015, we had an accumulated deficit of \$182.5 million.
+To date, we have financed our operations primarily through private placements and public offerings of our equity securities and debt borrowings and have derived revenue principally from research grants and collaboration arrangements.
 We have devoted substantially all of our financial resources and efforts to research and development, including preclinical studies and clinical trials.
-We are still in the early stages of development of our product candidates, and we have not completed devolepment of any drugs.
-We expect to continue to incur significant expenses and operating losses over the next several years.
+We still have not completed development of any of our product candidates.
+We expect to continue to incur significant expenses over the next several years.
 Our net losses may fluctuate significantly from quarter to quarter and year to year.
 We anticipate that our expenses will increase substantially as we:

-- continue to enroll our Phase 2b clinical trial of TRV027 and conduct Phase 2 and Phase 3 clinical trials of TRV130, our lead product candidates; - complete Phase 1 clinical trials of TRV734 and initiate a Phase 2 trial of TRV734; - initiate activities to support the filing of an IND for TRV250, our d -opioid receptor product candidate; - seek to discover additional product candidates; - conduct late-stage clinical trials and seek regulatory approvals for any product candidates that successfully complete clinical trials; - ultimately establish a sales, marketing and distribution infrastructure and scale up external manufacturing capabilities to commercialize any products that we choose not to license to a third party and for which we may obtain regulatory approval; - maintain, expand and protect our intellectual property portfolio; - hire additional clinical and scientific personnel; and add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts.
+- continue to enroll our Phase 3 clinical trials of oliceridine, our lead product candidate; - establish sales, marketing and distribution infrastructure and scale up external manufacturing capabilities to commercialize oliceridine and any other products that we choose not to license to a third party and for which we may obtain regulatory approval; - initiate clinical trials, assuming the filing of an IND for TRV250, our d -opioid receptor product candidate; - seek to discover additional product candidates; - · conduct late-stage clinical trials and seek regulatory approvals for any product candidates that successfully complete clinical trials; - maintain, expand and protect our intellectual property portfolio; - hire additional clinical and scientific personnel; and - add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts.